-Constructed in 1858 in Charlotte County, Annefield is an Italianate villa house, a popular style in the mid-19th century, as interpreted by Jacob W. Holt, a master builder in the region.
+Constructed in 1858, Annefield is one of only two known Charlotte County plantation houses built in the style of Jacob W. Holt, a noted builder active in Southside Virginia and northern North Carolina during the middle of the 19th century.
+The property served as a seat for prominent area families from the mid-18th-century well into the 20th century.
 Hillery M.L.
-Goode, a local planter, businessman, and legislator, commissioned the house, a rare example of the antebellum high-style in the county.
+Goode, a local planter, businessman, and legislator, commissioned the present house, a rare example of the antebellum high-style in the county.
 In addition to the main house, stylistic evidence suggests that Holt also designed and built the kitchen quarter and smokehouse.
 Annefield represents a relatively intact antebellum farm complex.

 Many properties listed in the registers are private dwellings and are not open to the public, however many are visible from the public right-of-way.
 Please be respectful of owner privacy.